jyhong0304/KCNet/README.md

 ## Execution

-All the details of best hyperparameters for KCNet and its variants are described at [this link](https://github.com/jyhong0304/KCNet/wiki/Best-Hyperparameters-for-KCNet-and-its-variants).
+All the details of best hyperparameters for KCNet and its variants are described at the paper.

 ### Odor Perception Tasks